bugzmanov/nes_ebook/src/chapter_8.md

 <div style="text-align:center;"><img src="./images/ch8/image_7_sprite_0_hit.png" width="60%"/></div>

-Sprite overflow is rerally used, because it had a bug that resulted in false positives and false negatives.
+Sprite overflow is rarely used because it had a bug that resulted in false positives and false negatives.
-Sprite 0 hit though is used by the majority of games that has scrolling. <br/>It's the way to get mid frame progress status of PPU:
+Sprite 0 hit though is used by the majority of games that have scrolling. <br/>It's the way to get mid-frame progress status of PPU:
-* put sprite zero on a specific screen location (X,Y)
+* put sprite zero on a specific screen location (X, Y)
 * poll status register
-* when sprite_zero_hit changes from 0 to 1 - CPU knows that PPU have finished rendering **[0 ..
+* when sprite_zero_hit changes from 0 to 1 - CPU knows that PPU has finished rendering **[0 ..
 Y]** scanlines, and on the Y scanline, it's done rendering X pixels.

-> This is very rough simulation of the behaviour.
-The accurate one requires checking opaque pixel of a sprite colliding with opaque pixel of background.
+> This is a very rough simulation of the behavior.
+The accurate one requires checking opaque pixels of a sprite colliding with opaque pixels of background.

 We need to codify this behavior in PPU `tick` function: